Saeed bin Naser Alghamdi

-Saeed bin Naser Alghamdi (سعيد بن ناصر الغامدي; born 28 December 1961) is a Saudi academic, Islamic scholar, and researcher of contemporary religious doctrines.
+Saeed bin Naser Alghamdi (سعيد بن ناصر الغامدي; born 28 December 1961) is a Saudi academic, political activist, and researcher of contemporary religious doctrines.
 He was born in the Kingdom of Saudi Arabia and is known for his publications on various Islamic topics.

 Early life and education

 Alghamdi was born on 28 December 1961 in Saudi Arabia.
 In 1982, he completed his bachelor's degree from the College of Sharia and Fundamentals of Religion.
 Then in 1990, he earned a master's degree in Islamic creed and contemporary religious doctrine from the Imam Mohammad Ibn Saud Islamic University (IMSIU).
 Later, in 1999 he obtained his Ph.D. from King Khalid University in Islamic creed and contemporary religious doctrine.

 Career

 Alghamdi started his career in 1999 as an assistant teacher in the Islamic Creed and Contemporary Religious Doctrine Department at King Khalid University.

 He wrote publications and books in several fields, including terminology, culture shock, heresy, characteristics of Allah, prophecies, ideology, faith, and preachers.

 Many of his articles were recognized in Muhajat's corner.
 He also wrote for the Al-Risala newspaper, publishing in the Awassim corner.

 Recently, he worked as a lecturer at King Abdulaziz University in Jeddah, Saudi Arabia.

 As of 2022, Alghamdi is working as a chairman of the Board of Trustees at Sanad Human Rights Foundation and Supervisor of the Scientific Research Unit.
 In addition, he is serving as the General Secretary of Muntada Al-Ulama.